matthew-rollitt/ProcessingWorshop/README.md

 # Introduction

-Across all these sketches we have a few TODO with instructions oh how to complete this exercise
+Across all these sketches we have a few TODO with instructions oh how to complete the exercise
 ```
 	/** TODO please complete this exercise */
 ```